kriseax/MSAMinor2024/CostFunctionComplete/readme.md

-This ocntains code for the cost function
+This Folder contains files for the Cost function lab